johnjcamilleri/Maltese-GF-Resource-Grammar/doc/Nouns.md

 # Maltese GF Resource Grammar: Nouns

 Notes about the implementation of Maltese **nouns**.
-This file is both a documentaion, as well as a to-do list, and will be in flux a lot.
+This file is both a documentation, as well as a to-do list, and will be in flux a lot.

 ## Checklist